-Melt the butter in a medium sauce pan, allow to cool before adding buttermilk, pineapple juice and brown sugar.
+Melt the butter in a medium saucepan, allow to cool before adding buttermilk, pineapple juice, brown sugar, vanilla and coconut extract.

 Once the dough has been kneaded, form into a ball and place in a large metal or glass bowl that has been lightly greased.
 Cover with a clean towel or plastic wrap, turn OFF your oven, place inside and allow to rise for about 1 to 1 ½ hours or until doubled in size.
 I use this trick all the time to speed up the rising time.